hanatos/vkdt/readme.md

 optional (configure in `bin/config.mk`):

 * exiv2 (libexiv2-dev) for raw metadata loading to assign noise profiles, only needed for rawspeed builds
-* asound (libasound2) for audio support in mlv raw video
+* asound (libasound2) for audio support in video and quake
 * ffmpeg (libavformat-dev libavcodec-dev) for the video io modules `i-vid` and `o-vid`

 you can also build without rawspeed or rawler if that is useful for you.